Oklahoma Dreamers: What Educators Need to Know about DACA

 PL Focus Webinar available to all teachers

 During this pilot year, 25% of all teachers must participate in the development of a focused and individualized program of professional development.
 Pres.
 Alicia Priest and Jaycie Smith, Executive Director of TLE State Department of Education, recently conducted a webinar outlining the new evaluation requirement.
-Listen to webinar here.
+Listen to the webinar here.

 Webinars for new standards in English Language Arts and Math